ImdadMiran17/Hacktivity/Hacktivity.md

 > john file.hash

 6)) Suppose you have a image file.
-As you are a hacker, you know what's that.You can extract a file or message from that image file.You can use binwalk.
+As you are a hacker, you know what's that.You can extract a file or message from that image file.You can use binwalk for extracting file and steghide or zsteg for message.

 > binwalk file.png